unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 ### What Is Tek?

 Centuries ago a derelict alien space station was discovered in the belt.
 All its inhabitants had long since disappeared, but much of the alien technology was uncovered.
 These mysterious devices became known as tekcasters.
 Specialized engineers known as Artificers learned how to use these devices, and reverse engineered them to create all sorts of tek items.
 Although the inner workings of tek led to a technological revolution for every field of science.
-The two largest impacts were the invention of Stacks, and the advancement of genetics.
+The two largest impacts were the invention of EGOs, and the advancement of genetics.
 The latter led to the creation of hundreds of species of fantastic creatures brought to life and populated the wilds of the newly terraformed worlds.

 #### Tek Level